SynthCore2 (Windows 10)

 Synthcore 2 is one of the most powerful analog emulation synthesizers ever made, based on features from the OSCAR and Waldorf Q (both of which, as you may know, were discontinued because they were too expensive to build in hardware).
-The monophonic version is now available for free download in Windows 32/64, Mac OS X, and open-source Cycling'74 Max 7 code.
+The monophonic version is now available for free download in Windows 32/64 and open-source Cycling'74 Max 7 code.

 Main Features and Architecture